NecroMonkey/vault/README.md

 **check-services-status.ps1** - Checks the status of a service

+**log_collector.ps1** - ConofigMgr run script that grabs CCMSETUP, CCM, Windows Update, and ny addition logs you may add from a system and copied to a share

 **Toggle-BITS-Settings.ps1** - Based on parameters, turn BITS on or off

 ### ./ConfigMgr-Scripts